 Consideration by the University’s DBS Panel

 A DBS Panel will be convened to assess any risk you that may pose to the University community.
-Further information on the DBS Panel can be found in the University’s Panel Guidance which can be accessed [note that the Panel Guidance is currently be updated and this is due to be complete by [date]].
+Further information on the DBS Panel can be found in the University’s Panel Guidance which can be accessed here [note that the Panel Guidance is currently be updated and this is due to be complete by [date]].

 The University’s DBS Panel will review the details of the criminal convictions and determine: